"YEFEDERESHEIN MEKIR BETE"

 I - PARLIAMENTARY COMPOSITION

-Each state, nationality or people elect at least one representative to the House of the Federation, plus - for nationalities and peoples - one representative per million inhabitants.
+Each state, nationality or people is represented by at least one member in the House of the Federation, plus - for nationalities and peoples - one representative per million inhabitants.

 II - FORM OF ELECTION